dj0abr/QO-100-Amsat-Converter-Remote-Display/README.md

     4) to install this software enter: sudo make install this copies the web site files into the webserver directory

+# run this software
-    5) start the program by entering:  ./ad
+start the program by entering:  ./ad

 # showing the display

-the display can be watch in any browser on any system.
+the display can be watched in any browser on any system.
 Open your favorite web browser and enter the IP address of your linux computer and you will see the display.

 # hardware installation